lee-zhg/watson-chatbot-pre-post-webhook/README.md

 1. Collect URL of `HTTP Method` under `Web Action`.

-1. Collect username and password when `non-IAM` authentication is used.
-This occurs for the `cloud foundry` name space.
+1. Collect username and password if the cloud function resides in a `cloud foundry` name space. `non-IAM` authentication is used in this case.

    a) Copy the CURL command at the bottom.
 It should look like